Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial SitesColonial Era.
 A significant historical year for this entry is 1797.

 Location.
 37° 24.799′ N, 77° 26.365′ W. Marker is in Bellwood, Virginia, in Chesterfield County.
-Marker is on Cemetery Road, on the left when traveling east.
+It is on Cemetery Road, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Richmond VA 23297, United States of America.
 Touch for directions.

 The Gregory Burial Ground Marker image.
 Click for full size.

-Photographed By Kevin W., November 20, 2019
+Photographed by Kevin W., November 20, 2019

 2. The Gregory Burial Ground Marker